Emanuele98/VOI_BLE_comms/CTU/README.md

 ### **Logging**

-Logging configurations can be found inside the `menuconfig` interface.
-It can be changed from `verbose` which is the most resource demanding logging mode, to `error` which is the least demanding.
-It can also remove logging completely for releases.
+Logging configurations can be found inside the `menuconfig` interface (inside components).
+--> It can be changed from `verbose` which is the most resource demanding logging mode, to `error` which is the least demanding.
+--> It can also remove logging completely for releases.

 ### **sdkconfig file**

 The sdkconfig file and its *.old and *.defaults counterparts are all representing configurations defined in `menuconfig` prior to compilation.
-It is important not to change values directly inside those files, but to simply go to `menuconfig` instead.
+--> It is important not to change values directly inside those files, but to simply go to `menuconfig` instead.